unmojang/drasl/doc/recipes.md

 ### Example 2: Mojang-dependent

 - **Minecraft servers _must_ set `enforce-secure-profile=false` in `server.properties`. (`FallbackAPIServers`).**
 - Users can register a new account only if they verify ownership of a Mojang account.
-Their account will be assigned the UUID of the Mojang account, so servers will see them as the same player. (`RegistrationUsernamePassword.ExistingPlayer`, `RequireSkinVerification`).
+Their account will be assigned the UUID of the Mojang account, so servers will see them as the same player. (`RegistrationUsernamePassword.ImportExistingPlayer`, `RequireSkinVerification`).
-- Clients logged in with _either_ Drasl _or_ Mojang will be able to play on the same server (`FallbackAPIServers`, `ForwardSkins`).
+- Clients logged in with _either_ Drasl _or_ Mojang will be able to play on the same server (`FallbackAPIServers`, `EnableAuthentication`).
 - Drasl players will be able to see Mojang players' skins (but not vice-versa) (`[[FallbackAPIServers]]`, `ForwardSkins`).
 - Useful for public instances wanting to limit registration.